15-Minute Shrimp, Snow Pea, and Ginger Stir Fry

 Plus, I’m pretty sure nothing beats dinner in less 15 minutes!
 Nothing.

-15 Minute Shrimp, Snow Pea, and Ginger Stir Fry
+15 Minute Shrimp and Snow Pea Stir Fry

 Ingredients

-- 1/2 cup low-sodium organic chicken broth (vegetable broth will also work)
+- ½ cup (120 mL) low-sodium organic chicken broth or vegetable broth

 - 1 teaspoon cornstarch

-- 2-inch hunk of fresh ginger, peeled and very thinly julienned
+- 2-inch piece fresh ginger peeled and very thinly julienned

 - 5 scallions

-- sushi rice, brown rice, or soba noodles, for serving (optional)
+- cooked sushi rice, brown rice, or soba noodles for serving

 Instructions

-- In a small bowl, whisk together the chicken broth, soy sauce, chile-garlic sauce (if you enjoy spicy food, I recommend using closer to two teaspoons), and cornstarch.
+- In a small bowl, whisk together the chicken broth, soy sauce, sambal oelek, and cornstarch.
 Set aside.
 Cut off and discard the root ends of the scallions.
-Thinly slice the white bottoms, and slice the green tops into 1/2-inch pieces.
+Thinly slice the white bottoms, and slice the green tops into ½-inch pieces.

-- In a large (12-inch) non-stick skillet, heat the sesame oil over medium-high heat.
-Add the julienned ginger and sauté for 1-2 minutes, or until it has softened considerably.
-Add the garlic and white bottoms of the scallions, and sauté for an additional 1-2 minutes, stirring frequently.
-Add the snow peas and sauté for 1-2 minutes, or until they are just beginning to soften and ginger is beginning to lightly caramelize.
+- In a large (12-inch) non-stick skillet or wok, heat the sesame oil over medium-high heat.
+Add the julienned ginger and sauté for 1 to 2 minutes, or until it has softened considerably.
+Add the garlic and white bottoms of the scallions, and sauté for an additional 1 to 2, minutes, stirring frequently.
+Add the snow peas to the pan and sauté for 1 to 2 minutes, or until they are just beginning to soften and ginger is beginning to lightly caramelize.

 Tips for Success: